strongloop/loopback/README.md

 #### Model.properties

-The an object containing a normalized set of properties supplied to `asteroid.createModel(name, properties)`.
+An object containing a normalized set of properties supplied to `asteroid.createModel(name, properties)`.

 Example: